Odizinne/Odizinne/README.md

 ## About me

-- 🌱 I’m currently learning Python
-- 📫 How to reach me: Discord/Odizinne

 I'm a beginner dev, learnig everything by myself by creating tiny projects.<br/>
-I'm looking to improve my English.
+I'm looking to improve my English.<br/>

-*Fedora > Arch btw*
+My favorite programming language is python.

+If you like my projects and want to support me: https://ko-fi.com/odizinne